rubenhortas/rubenhortas.github.io/_posts/2025-08-30-dynamic-firewall-rules-nftables-network-manager.md

 ---
-title: Dynamic firewall ruules with nftables and NetworkManager
+title: Dynamic firewall rules with nftables and NetworkManager
 date: 2025-08-30 00:00:01 +0000
 categories: [hardening, firewall]
 tags: [hardening, firewall, iptables, nftables]
 ---

-Dynamically implement IPv4 and IPv6 firewall rules for each network interface with nftables and NetworkManager.
+Dynamically implement IPv4 and IPv6 firewall rules for each network interface with [nftables](https://netfilter.org/projects/nftables/) and [NetworkManager](https://networkmanager.dev/).
 If the interface comes online or changes IP, the rules are automatically updated.
 If the interface goes offline, the rules are automatically deleted.